How to Create Virtual Dimensions in TM1/Planning Analytics

 CreateHierarchyByAttribute ( DimName, sAttrName , sBlankSubstitute , RootName );

-- DimName – the dimension where it contain the attribute and is also the dimension where the hierarchy will be created.
+- DimName – the dimension where it contains the attribute and is also the dimension where the hierarchy will be created.

 - sAttrName – the attribute to create the hierarchy from.